 A. Advanced Placement Classes are those courses sponsored by the College Board based on the principles of excellence, equality and commitment.
-Teachers of Advanced Placement courses will endeavor to teach their courses with academic rigor and will work with all students who are willing to accept the challenge of a rigorous academic curriculum will be considered for admission to AP courses in English Literature, English Language, Spanish, US Government, US History, World History, Studio Art, Art History,
+Teachers of Advanced Placement courses will endeavor to teach their courses with academic rigor and will work with all students who are willing to accept the challenge of a rigorous academic curriculum will be

-- Music Theory, Chemistry, Biology, Calculus, Physics, Computer Science, and Statistics. - B. All students taking AP Classes are required to take the corresponding AP Exams.
+- B. All students taking AP Classes are required to take the corresponding AP Exams.
 Weighted credit is available for these classes.
 To receive weighted credit for an AP class, a student must be enrolled in an AP course for the entire year and take the AP Exam in May.
-If a student fails to take his/her AP exam, a counselor will be notified that and weighted credit cannot be given for the class. - C. The State of Arkansas pays the AP Exam fee for each test taken.
+If a student fails to take his/her AP exam, a counselor will be notified that a weighted credit cannot be given for the class. - C. The State of Arkansas pays the AP Exam fee for each test taken.
 Contacting the AP Coordinator to arrange a late exam is the responsibility of the student.
 Late tests will be considered according to College Board guidelines on acceptable reasons for late exams.
 If a student cannot take the regularly scheduled test because of a school related function (i.e. State Tournament), the district will be responsible for these exam fees. - D. Students failing (F) an AP class may sign up to take the AP Exam for that course, but the student will be responsible for paying the testing fee. - E. Pre-AP courses are offered in English 10, Spanish, Geometry, Algebra 2, Pre-Calculus/Trig, Chemistry, Biology, World History, and Art.
 These courses are designed to prepare students for the rigor of AP classes.
 Pre-AP students will not take the AP exam and no weighted credit is given for the classes.